William58141/Havnly-USN/README.md

 This is our bachelor thesis for the IT og informasjonssystemer.
 This repository contains all source code written only by the [group member](#group-members).

+The project is based on an application called *Havnly*.
+This application needed a solution for managing payment with an existing solution called *Neonomics*.
+Our job has been to create a wrapper around *Neonomics-API*, as well as ...

 #### Technology used

 - PHP - *langauge*